rjpbonnal/-bfg-master-2023-course_intro2r/Intro2R.md

 ---

+R was started by professors __Ross Ihaka__ and __Robert Gentleman__ as a programming language to teach introductory statistics at the University of Auckland.

+---

+The name of the language comes from the shared first letter of the authors, Ross and Robert.

+---

+* In Aug 1993 first shared binaries of R on the data archive StatLib and the s-news mailing list
+* In Jun 1995, R free and open-source under the GNU GPL
+* In Apr 1997 Mailing lists for the R project
+* In Dec 1997 R officially became a GNU project
+* In 1997 The R Core Team was formed
+* In Feb 2000 The first official 1.0 version
+* In Apr 2003 the R Foundation as a non-profit org

+---

 R is a programming language for statistical computing and graphics supported by the R Core Team and the R Foundation for Statistical Computing.